moonspiritacm/RootOdin/README.md

 # RootOdin

-This project is a part of blockchain project, developed by Java.
+This project is a part of odin project, developed by Java.

+It's used to download and parse odin message from blockchain.